GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -c, --config=config        [default: ./config.json] Config file; if the file does not exist, it will be created

-  -f, --force                Overwrite existing assembly if one with the same name exists
+  -f, --force                Equivalent to `--skipCheck --overwrite`

   -h, --help                 show CLI help